 Their record over this dismal season was 8-67-5.
 They only scored 181 goals over 80 games while giving up 446.
 Surely, we’d all like to think that this record will never come close to being broken.
 To add insult to injury – the Capitals picked 18th of 18 teams in the following draft and got forward Alex Forsyth in the first round.
 Forsyth would play one game in the NHL and record zero points.

-While individual records are quite impressive, to set a career-long record is just as noteworthy.
-While single-season milestones often help individuals on their way to all-time marks, these individuals consistently performed over their career to set these untouchable records.
+While individual records are quite impressive, setting a career-long record is just as noteworthy.
+While single-season milestones often help individuals on their way to all-time marks, these individuals consistently performed over their careers to set these untouchable records.

 Gretzky: Forever On Top

 As mentioned, The Great One was one of the most outstandingly consistent players to lace them up in the NHL.
 Aside from setting individual and single-season records, he also stands at the top of the career hierarchy in three major offensive categories – three that will likely never be tested.